jelmerdejong/flask-app-blueprint/docs/getting-started.md

 6. Install Packages
     1. Run `pip install -r requirements.txt`

-## 2. Create GitHub and Heroku App and Repositories
+## 2. Setup Github, Heroku, and Mandrill
 1. Setup Github Repository
     1. Create a new repostitory in your Github account
     2. Change the remote origin to point to your new repository: `git remote set-url origin https://github.com/USERNAME/NEW_REPO.git`